jordanharris0/block34JoinTablesDemo/README.md

 1. Create the following routes.
 These routes should use the [Prisma Client CRUD operations](https://www.prisma.io/docs/concepts/components/prisma-client/crud) to read and write from the database.
    - `GET /api/users` - returns an array of all users
    - `GET /api/places` - returns an array of all places
-   - `GET /api/vacations` - returns an array of all vacations.
+   - `GET /api/vacations` - returns an array of all vacations
-   - `POST /api/users/:userId/vacations` - has an object containing a valid placeId and travelDate as the payload, and returns the created vacation with a status code of 201.
+   - `POST /api/users/:userId/vacations` - has an object containing a valid placeId and travelDate as the payload, and returns the created vacation with a status code of 201
      - use `"travelDate": "{{$isoTimestamp}}"` to test in Postman
-   - `DELETE /api/users/:userId/vacations/:id` - in the URL, gets passed the id of the vacation to delete and the userId, and returns nothing with a status code of 204.
+   - `DELETE /api/users/:userId/vacations/:id` - in the URL, gets passed the id of the vacation to delete and the userId, and returns nothing with a status code of 204